qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Parallelization often utilize associativity: $a * (b * c) = (a * b) * c$.
 For example, $a*(b*(c*d))=(a * b) * (c * d)$, where $a*b$ and $c*d$ don't depend on each other and can be computed in parallel.
 Examples: sum, product, max, min, max-by, min-by, list concat, set union, function combination, logical and, logical or.
 (Associativity with identity is monoid.)
 - ......

-[^quick_sort_equal_pivot]: About the elements that equals the pivot, how exactly to treat them is implementation-specific.
-Some put them into the first partition.
-Some put then into another third partition.

 ### Invariant in application